nTraum/rubycon/README.md

 # Installation

-Rubycon was written in Ruby, make sure you have at least 1.9.3 installed (`ruby -v`).
+Rubycon was written in Ruby, Version 1.9.3 is minimum to run rubycon. (`ruby -v`).
+Make sure to have the following libraries installed:

+* RHEL based:   `yum install readline-devel bzip2-devel`
+* Debian based: `apt-get install libreadline-dev libbz2-dev`

+Install rubycon with the following command:

 `$ gem install rubycon`